Frequently Asked Questions

 The full playlist is available here.

-We are happy to provide you with guidance on how you might best use links to help users navigate as seamlessly as possible from your project website to the most relevant elements of your project on the SDS platform.
+Besides this feature, we are happy to provide you with guidance on how you might best use links to help users navigate as seamlessly as possible from your project website to the most relevant elements of your project on the SDS platform.

 We are working with Figshare to add new features to the SDS platform on a continual basis.
 We expect to improve functionality, especially around search and filtering.